 Risk management is a key aspect of CPA Australia’s governance arrangements.
 The goal of its risk management processes and structures is to maximise opportunities to achieve objectives and goals without exposing the Company to unnecessary risk.

-The Board has established the Audit, Risk and Compliance Committee to assist in providing objective, non–executive review and oversight of the approved risk management framework and related policies to ensure that risks are being actively managed within risk appetite, that compliance obligations are met and that the Company’s insurance program is adequate, given the insurable risks associated with its business.
+The Audit, Risk and Compliance Committee assists the Board in providing objective, non–executive review and oversight of the approved Risk Management Framework and related policies so that risks are being actively managed within risk appetite, that compliance obligations are being met and that the Company’s insurance program is adequate, given the insurable risks associated with its business.

-CPA Australia has a Board-approved risk appetite statement that is reviewed and updated annually or when significant events occur.
-The statement articulates the amount of risk the Company is prepared to accept or avoid in pursuit of strategy.
-The risk appetite statement enables the Board and management of CPA Australia to be aligned on risk management and to identify, assess and treat risks related to the achievement of objectives while remaining within the Board’s approved appetite for these risks.
+CPA Australia has a Board-approved Risk Appetite Statement that is reviewed and updated annually as well as when significant events occur.
+The Statement articulates the amount of risk the Company is prepared to accept or avoid in pursuit of strategy.
+The Risk Appetite Statement enables the Board and management of CPA Australia to be aligned on risk management and to identify, assess and treat risks related to the achievement of objectives while remaining within the Board’s approved appetite for those risks.

-- making decisions that reflect the taking of appropriate risk for appropriate reward, leveraging, right controls;
+- making decisions that reflect the taking of appropriate risk for appropriate reward leveraging the right controls;

 - providing timely monitoring and reporting on risks to all stakeholders;